 What is Epilepsy?

 Epilepsy is a neurological illness.
 A seizure occurs when the brain receives a burst of abnormal electrical activity that temporarily interrupts normal brain function.
-Some people are able to sense when a seizure is coming; this is sometimes called an aura.
+Some people are able to sense when a seizure is coming; this is a focal awareness seizure and is sometimes known as an ‘aura’.
 There are many different kinds of epileptic seizures.
 Each different type of seizure requires different treatment.
 Next, we’ll discuss a few of the most common epileptic seizures and what to do when you have one.

 Focal Impaired Awareness Seizure